Anchor Harvey Is Open for Business and Forging Ahead: COVID-19 Response

 Converting to the Forging Process

 When forging metal, the greatest benefit of converting from steel to aluminum is the reduced weight.
 Aluminum—including ductile iron, cold-rolled steel, and more—is ⅓ the density of steel.
 Because it’s so much lighter, you can change the geometry to get the strength in the needed area at ⅓ the total weight of the same steel product.
-Read more about our forge alloys here.
+Read more about our forge alloys or contact our field engineers who are always here to assist you.

 High-pressure applications, usually in the valve and fittings industry, are ideally fit for forged components due to the lack of porosity and use of corrosion and heat-resistant materials.

 When machining to close-tolerance applications, starting with consistent near net shape forgings enhance part-to-part locations for faster output and less scrap.
-View sample precision parts.
+View sample precision parts or contact us today to get started.